selera/grails-cli-maven-plugin/README.md

  - In your XxxPlugin.groovy set your maven groupId and set packaging = "binary"

 For apps:
- - enabled mavenLocal() in your BuildConfig.groovy to allow pulling in your own grails plugins from maven.
+ - enable mavenLocal() in your BuildConfig.groovy to allow pulling in your own grails plugins from your local maven repo.

 Maven Command Line
 ------------------